The role of the Axiom of Choice in proper and distinguishing colourings: The Axiom of Choice in proper and distinguishing colourings

 We now prove the next lemma which in the case of non-zero natural number $k$ and $k$-acceptable family $\mathcal{A}$ allows us to construct a distinguishing colouring of $G_\mathcal{A}$ using a choice function for $\mathcal{A}$.
-One can verify that the assumption that $k$ is a natural number (and not an arbitrary cardinal) is necessary.
-However, we will not show it here.